-Private Wealth Management describes their investment philosophy as one that works to provide investment strategies centered around meeting a client’s personal finance goals.
-The firm offers investment advice about securities and may structure a long-term or short-term investment approach, depending on the client’s needs.
+Private Wealth Management describes its investment philosophy as one that works to provide investment strategies centered around meeting a client’s personal finance goals.
+The firm offers investment advice about securities and may structure a long- or short-term investment approach, depending on the client’s needs.
 Though Private Wealth Management typically invests in mutual funds and ETFs, it may also consider other securities that align with the client’s investment goals.

 The firm may also recommend money managers for clients choosing to invest in specific securities.
 When selecting money managers, the firm says it generally assesses factors like investment style, historical performance and relationship with risk and investment philosophy.
 The firm then selects money managers and advisors who align with the client’s risk tolerance and investment objectives.